How to Rebuild Your Life After Divorce

 Life after divorce for men spells trouble.
 Studies show that men are at high risk for health problems after divorce.

 One recent study by the National Institute for Healthcare Research in Rockville, MD, indicates that divorced people are three times as likely to commit suicide as people who are married.

-The Institute says that divorce now ranks as the number one factor linked with suicide rates in major U.S. cities, ranking above all other physical, financial, and psychological factors.
+The Institute says that divorce now ranks as the number one factor linked with suicide above all other financial and psychological factors.

-A study of 13 European countries by the regional European office of the World Health Organization found that divorce was the only factor linked with suicide in every one of the 13 countries.
+A study of 13 European countries by the regional European office of the World Health Organization found that divorce was the only factor linked with suicide in every single one.

-The study showed that factors like poverty, unemployment, and disability were associated with divorce in some of the countries but that disruption of the family was the only factor linked with divorce in all 13.
+The study showed that factors like poverty, unemployment, and disability were associated with divorce in some of the countries.

-Dr. Richard Burkhardt said he thought women were more likely to feel needed after divorce because they had children to care for.
+Dr. Richard Burkhardt said he thought women were more likely to feel needed after divorce because they had children for whom to take care.

-But men, he said, felt cut off from their role as head of the household and felt they had no reason to live.
+But men, he said, felt cut off from their role as head of the household and thought they had no reason to live.

-Dr. Richard Burkardt hit the nail on the head.
+Dr. Richard Burkhardt hit the nail on the head.